 Testing for COVID-19 has been unable to keep up with the demand.
 Further, the false negative rate is projected to be as high as 30% and test results can take some time to obtain.
 X-ray machines are widely available and provide images for diagnosis quickly.
 This paper explores how useful chest X-ray images can be in diagnosing COVID-19 disease.
 We have obtained 122 chest X-rays of COVID-19 and over 4,000 chest X-rays of viral and bacterial pneumonia.
-A pre-trained deep convolutional neural network has been tuned on 102 COVID-19 cases and 102 other pneumonia cases in a 10-fold cross validation.
-The results were all 102 COVID-19 cases were correctly classified and there were 8 false positives resulting in an AUC of 0.997.
-On a test set of 20 unseen COVID-19 cases all were correctly classified and more than 95% of 4,171 other pneumonia examples were correctly classified.
-This study has flaws, most critically a lack of information about where in the disease process the COVID-19 cases were and the small data set size.
-More COVID-19 case images will enable a better answer to the question of how useful chest X-rays can be for diagnosing COVID-19 (so please send them).
+Unfortunately, we missed the fact that the chest X-rays of viral and bacterial pneumonia came from children under 5 years old.
+So, this work shows that you can tell kids with pneumonia from COVID-19 adult cases which is not anyone's goal.
+However, data from adult chest X-rays of other causes of lung disease is needed to see if you can tell adult diseases apart.

-&lt;sup>1University of South Florida
+1University of South Florida

-&lt;sup>2Affiliation not available
+2Affiliation not available